Andy-Osborne/Recipe-Workshop/testing.md

   - No issues were discovered with the functionality of sending the information to the backend & server.

-- Account Management Modal - Password Change
+- Account Management Modal - Password Change:

   - I verified that the jQuery functionality of: